WELCOME TO OUR PARISH WEBSITE

 + + + + + + +

 On a Monday evening after the 7.30 p.m.
 Mass and Novena, there is Bingo in the Hall.
-Come along with your friends, enjoy a game or two of bingo, a cup of tea and a laugh.
+Come along, bring your friends, enjoy a couple of games of bingo, a cup of tea and a laugh.

 Rotas for Eucharistic Ministers and Readers